abstractmachine/head-md-time-in-time-out/README.md

 # Time In Time Out
 This is the starting template for the Time In Time Out project of the Media Design Master, HEAD–Genève, from October 2022 to January 2023.

-## Pitches
-We will be exploring constantly writing and re-writing pitches.
-There is a [pitches](pitches) folder for all the pitches.

 ## All The Projects
 There are several students exploring this subject :